MaxenceMARTIN45/Road-Sign-Detection/README.md

-# Road-Sign-Detection
+# Road Sign Detection

-This project aims to create a road sign detection model using the dataset available on Kaggle.
+This project aims to create a road sign detection model using a dataset available on Kaggle.
 To get started, follow the steps below to download the dataset and configure the environment.

 ## Instructions for downloading the dataset